MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iorequestdeviceeject.md

 A user-mode application can initiate a device eject.
 In that case, no driver calls this routine but the operating system calls the PnP manager to initiate the steps listed above.

-Callers of <b>IoRequestDeviceEject</b> must be running at IRQL &lt;= DISPATCH_LEVEL.
+Callers of <b>IoRequestDeviceEject</b> must be running at IRQL <= DISPATCH_LEVEL.
 The PnP manager performs most of its device-eject tasks listed above at IRQL = PASSIVE_LEVEL.